Isoxys: Ecology

 Species of Isoxys are thought to have been actively swimming predators, using its frontal appendages to capture soft-bodied prey (which was often small enough to qualify as zooplankton), with the frontalmost pairs of biramous limbs aiding in food processing.
 The various Isoxys species are thought to have occupied a variety of niches, from swimming just above the seafloor (nektobenthic) to open ocean swimmers (pelagic).
 Swimming was likely accomplished by rhythmic movement of the legs.
-Eyes of different specimens appear to have been adapted to different light intensities; one specimen of I. auritus was either crepuscular in shallow water, or lived in waters around 140 m below the sea surface; whereas another was morphologically adapted to a diurnal light intensity in shallow waters.

 It has been proposed that Isoxys species with elongated carapace spines underwent diel vertical migration, cyclically rising and sinking down the water column over the course of the day and night, like many modern marine invertebrates.
 The elongate carapace spines, particularly the forward-facing ones, are thought to have improved hydrodynamic lift, as well as possibly serving as a defense against predators.
 Some pelagic Isoxys species qualified as being zooplankton.
+Isoxys species lacked a distinct planktic larval stage.
+At least some Isoxys species carapace morphology changed between juveniles and adults, which likely improved their hydrodynamic efficiency, with the forward and backward facing-spines of Isoxys volucris becoming proportionally shorter over the course of growth.

+Fossils of Isoxys minor with preserved eggs that were being brooded inside the carapace.

+Eyes of different specimens appear to have been adapted to different light intensities; A 2010 study suggested that one specimen of I. auritus was either crepuscular in shallow water, or lived in waters around 140 m below the sea surface; whereas another was morphologically adapted to a diurnal light intensity in shallow waters.
 Specimens of Isoxys minor have been found with eggs adhered to the inner surface of the carapace, indicating they engaged in brood care.
 The brood size was large, with approximately 300 eggs, each 0.5 mm across per (presumably female) individual.
 Egg bearing individuals were only around half the maximum size, suggesting that individuals continued to grow beyond sexual maturity.
-Isoxys species lacked a distinct planktic larval stage.
-At least some Isoxys species carapace morphology changed between juveniles and adults, which likely improved their hydrodynamic efficiency, with the forward and backward facing-spines of Isoxys volucris becoming proportionally shorter over the course of growth.